Xakarii/boko/README.md

 	As a team, we have chosen to use javascript in order to make sure our implementation of our game goes hand and hand with our website/HTML.
 However, none of us are fluent in Javascript and HTML/CSS.
 But through research, we've been able to dive deeper into Javascript learning about libaries to use to help us in our project.

+Project Status:
+The first game on our site is Blackjack and it is functioning.
+Next steps involve adding card graphics and betting functions.

 ### What is this repository for? ###